Akash6969/-surveillance/README.md

 Hola!!
 Folks
-We are working on a Ai based surrvelience system
+We are working on a Ai based surveillance system
 Lets Contribute !!